More Than Just a Flower: The Orchid’s Manifold Faces

 -

 The 6 Agrotechnology Parks in Singapore are situated at Lim Chu Kang, Murai, Sungei Tengah, Mandai, Nee Soon and Loyang.
-(Source: (1999).
-Agrotechnology parks: Singapore.
-Singapore: Primary Production Department, Ministry of National Development Singapore. p.
-3) ↩
+(Source: Primary Production Department, Singapore, Agrotechnology Parks: Singapore (Singapore: Primary Production Department, Ministry of National Development Singapore, 1999, 3.
+(Call no. RSING 631.2095957 AGR C)) ↩